Jeep x Jurassic

 Another reason that had been left unsaid?
 No doubt his endorsement deal with the vodka brand.

-TINA.org reached out to DJ Khaled’s attorney for comment on this article.
+TINA.org reached out to Khaled’s attorney for comment on this article.
 Check back for updates.

 April 20, 2018: Citing a since-removed Instagram post in TINA.org’s investigation, the Motion Picture Association of America warned DJ Khaled not to use the movie rating system’s “trailer tag” without its authorization.
 The letter was first reported by Digital Music News.